WebAssembly/tool-conventions/EHScheme.md

 the call frame, in which case there is a matching catch site or cleanup actions to perform.

-**Unlike this process, WebAssembly unwinding process is performed by a JS engine, and it stops at every call frame that has `catch (C++ tag)` instruction.** From WebAssembly code's point of view, after a [`throw`](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md#throws) instruction within a try block throws, the control flow is magically transferred to a corresponding `catch (C++ tag)` instruction, which returns an exception object.
-So the unwinding process is completely hidden from WebAssembly code, which means it's not possible to call the personality function from unwind library anymore.
+**Unlike this process, WebAssembly unwinding process is performed by a VM, and it stops at every call frame that has `catch (C++ tag)` instruction.** From WebAssembly code's point of view, after a [`throw`](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md#throws) instruction within a try block throws, the control flow is magically transferred to a corresponding `catch (C++ tag)` instruction, which returns an exception object.
+So the unwinding process is completely hidden from WebAssembly code, which means the personality function cannot be called before control returns to the compiler-generated user code.

-For example, after the personality function figures out which frame to stop, Dwraf CFI scheme does three things (SjLj scheme doesn't need the landingpad setting because it uses `longjmp`):
+For example, in Dwarf CFI scheme, after the personality function figures out which frame to stop, the function does three things (in SjLj scheme the personality function doesn't do the landing pad setting because it uses `longjmp`):
-* Sets IP to the start of a matching landing pad block.
+* Sets IP to the start of a matching landing pad block (so that the unwinder will jump to this block after the personality routine returns).
 * Gives the address of the thrown exception object.
 * Gives the _selector value_ corresponding to the type of exception thrown.

 Can WebAssembly EH get all this information without calling a personality function?
-Program control flow is transferred to `catch (C++ tag)` instruction by the unwinder in a JavaScript engine; WebAssembly code cannot access or modify IP.
+Program control flow is transferred to `catch (C++ tag)` instruction by the unwinder in a VM; WebAssembly code cannot access or modify IP.
 WebAssembly `catch` instruction's result is the address of a thrown object.
-**But we cannot get a selector without calling a personality function.** What WebAssembly EH does is, to make the user code call the personality function _actively_ in order to compute a selector value.
+**But we cannot get a selector without calling a personality function.** In WebAssembly EH, the personality function is _actively_ called from the compiler-generated user code rather than from the unwind library.
 To do that, WebAssembly compiler inserts a call to the personality function at the start of each landing pad.

 ### Code Transformation